het-tanis/prolug-labs/Ansible-Labs/14-Ansible-Package-Management/finish.md

 Look at you, learning Ansible!
-You pushed users.
 You updated and pushed packages.
+You installed new packages to newly deployed systems.
 You solved this challenge!